hazbo/DevelopmentEnvi/README.md

 Depends on Virtualbox and Vagrant.

+I'm trying to think of new ways to make setting up a development environment really easy so you can just get on with the actual code.
+The current setup seems to work really well with Laravel, so I have added a feature that pulls down the latest version, configures it and has you up and running in seconds.

 ## Extras

 I am currently working on some ways to automate framework creation inside the vagrant machine.